 While re-inventing housing from the ground up, we have recognised that we need to become experts in all the relevant aspects involved: from project management, legal issues all the way to detailed cost analysis.
 This allows us to take control of the entire trajectory.

-As a result, we are developing a common pool of skills, resources and tools that are available to the participating teams.
+As a result, we are developing a common pool of skills, resources, and tools for the participating teams.
+Key among them is the MOBA Accelerator, a financial instrument that provides short-term loans to help kickstart housing initiatives.

 In addition, we have developed an advanced costs-calculation and life-cycle costs analysis model: OpenFRM.
 It allows us to have a detailed insight in the costs of developing, maintaining and operating multi-apartment buildings.
-OpenFRM is now being made available as an open-source tool to similar pioneering initiatives.
+OpenFRM is available as an open-source tool to similar pioneering initiatives.

 About MOBA Housing SCE

-We are a network of pioneering housing cooperatives from Belgrade (Pametnija Zgrada / Ko Gradi Grad), Budapest (Rákóczi Collective), Ljubljana (Zadrugator), Prague (Sdílené domy / První Vlaštovka) and Zagreb (Cooperative Open Architecture) with support from the Cooperative for Ethical Financing (ZEF), urbaMonde, World Habitat, Socialni inovatori, FairCoop and Heinrich Böll Foundation.
-We respond to similar problems of access to housing and affordability of housing in our cities, have come up with a common approach based on the co-operative model, and have innovative solutions in our work of introducing a novel approach to housing.
-We believe together we can overcome these obstacles and make a breakthrough for a new model of cooperative housing!
+We are a network of pioneering housing cooperatives from Belgrade (Pametnija Zgrada / Ko Gradi Grad), Budapest (ACRED / Zugló Collective House Association), Ljubljana (Zadrugator), Děčín (Vzletný Racek), Prague (Sdílené domy / První Vlaštovka) and Zagreb (Cooperative Open Architecture) with long-term support from the Cooperative for Ethical Financing (ZEF), urbaMonde and World Habitat.
+We respond to similar problems of housing access and affordability in our cities, have come up with a common approach based on the cooperative model, and have innovative solutions in our work of introducing a novel approach to housing.
+Together, we can overcome these obstacles and make a breakthrough for a new cooperative housing model!